Yelloh

 Capstone Project

-Master of Arts in Graphic and Web Design | Minneapolis College of Art and Design
+Master of Arts in Graphic and Web Design

 August 2020

-Chapter 1: Reality CheckUsing data visualizations, this chapter takes a close look at the bleak reality of walking on the streets of Minneapolis.
+Reality CheckUsing data visualizations, this chapter takes a close look at the bleak reality of walking on the streets of Minneapolis.

-Chapter 2: Keep Traffic Calm and Carry OnUsing photographs, diagrams, and text, this chapter delves into specific traffic calming typologies, their economic impacts, and successful examples that reclaimed streetscapes for people.
+Keep Traffic Calm and Carry OnUsing photographs, diagrams, and text, this chapter delves into specific traffic calming typologies, their economic impacts, and successful examples that reclaimed streetscapes for people.

-Chapter 4: Advocacy ToolkitThis chapter includes additional contacts and resources to support better pedestrian infrastructure and a collection of postcards to distribute to expand their advocacy reach.
+Advocacy ToolkitThis chapter includes additional contacts and resources to support better pedestrian infrastructure and a collection of postcards to distribute to expand their advocacy reach.